 Three threshold values for $\delta$ were chosen, representing three different network scales.
-The networks scales are similar to the names used in the Western Scheldt [Jeuken, 2000].
-But, there is a mismatch between extracted channels from the network tool and field observations.
+The networks scales are similar to the names used in the Western Scheldt (Jeuken, 2000).
+But there is a mismatch between extracted channels from the network tool and field observations.
 The largest scale is the main channel, the next scale is the secondary channel, and the third scale is the connecting channel.
 In nature, the connecting channel connects the secondary channel to the main channel.
 We used the channel network to analyze the channel depths for the three network scales and between model outcomes.

-4 Results
+4. Results

-4.1 The 2014 shoal margin collapse
+4.1.
+The 2014 Shoal Margin Collapse

-4.1.1 Hydrodynamics
+4.1.1.
+Hydrodynamics

 Changes in bed elevation and associated bed friction due to a shoal margin collapse affected the water level around the collapse as well as the associated deposit.
-Over time, the water level fluctuates within 1 cm between scenario 1 and the control run under the same boundary conditions (Figure 3a, b).
-The main water level difference is noted in the transverse direction of the collapse (Figure 3c,d & g).
-In the longitudinal direction, there is less water level difference between scenario 1 and the control run (Figure 3e, f).
+Over time, the water level fluctuates within 1 cm between scenario 1 and the control run under the same boundary conditions (Figures 3a and 3b).
+The main water level difference is noted in the transverse direction of the collapse (Figures 3c, 3d, & 3g).
+In the longitudinal direction, there is less water level difference between scenario 1 and the control run (Figures 3e and 3f).
 The largest difference in the water level change is observed at the scar of the shoal margin collapse (Figure 3d).
-Here, the inundated time is longer because of the lower elevation.
+Here the inundated time is longer because of the lower elevation.
 The two runs do not dominantly show lower or higher water levels.
-The skewness in the distribution of the water level changes indicates that water level increases for the shoal margin collapse deposit locations (Figure 3c, g).
-While the other locations show a decrease in the water level.
-The distribution of the water level changes varies between ebb and flood conditions for locations landward and seaward of the shoal margin collapse (Figure 3e, f), indicating that water level increases for flood conditions seaward and decreases for flood conditions landward.
+The skewness in the distribution of the water level changes indicates that water level increases for the shoal margin collapse deposit locations (Figures 3c and 3g), while the other locations show a decrease in the water level.
+The distribution of the water level changes varies between ebb and flood conditions for locations landward and seaward of the shoal margin collapse (Figures 3e and 3f), indicating that water level increases for flood conditions seaward and decreases for flood conditions landward.